christaus/alarm/README.md

 ### Generic install:

-Python3 must be installed on your operating system.
+**Python 3.9** must be installed on your operating system.
 You can get it from [The Python Foundation](https://www.python.org/).
 Consider installing and use a virtualenv.
 To install the needed libs, use: